An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: An approach for improving tortuosity estimation

-Figure \ref{fig:rt_da_varying_alpha} displays $R_{ET}$ and $IoU_{ET}$ as a function of the parameter $\alpha$ used in the elastic transformation.
+Figure \ref{fig:rt_da_varying_alpha} displays $R_{fs}$ and $IoU_{fs}$ as a function of the parameter $\alpha$ used in the elastic transformation.
 The value of $\sigma$ was set to 4.
 We observed that keeping $\sigma=4$ and varying $\alpha$ between 0 and 70 covered several examples of tortuous blood vessels found in our dataset.
-There is a considerable drop in $R_{ET}$ when $\alpha$ is between 1 and 10.
+There is a considerable drop in $R_{fs}$ when $\alpha$ is between 1 and 10.
 On the other hand, for $\alpha \geq 12$, training with the set of false tortuous vessels improves the tortuosity estimation.
-The peak performance is observed when $\alpha$ is around 60, with $R_{ET} \approx 1$.
-Another important result is the lack of a strong correlation between $R_{ET}$ and $IoU_{ET}$.
+The peak performance is observed when $\alpha$ is around 60, with $R_{fs} \approx 1$.
+Another important result is the lack of a strong correlation between $R_{fs}$ and $IoU_{fs}$.
 This reinforces the idea that improvements in vessel morphometry may be caused by effects that are not properly quantified by pixelwise accuracy metrics.

-\subsection{Data augmentation during fine-tuning}
+\subsection{Data Augmentation During Fine-Tuning}

 As mentioned above, data augmentation may also be used when fine-tuning a CNN.
 Thus, it is interesting to verify if the generalizability of a pre-trained network can be increased by fine-tuning the network using false tortuous vessels.
-This was investigated by fine-tunning the NSSV on false tortuous vessels generated using the elastic transformation with $\alpha=64$ and $\sigma=4$.
+This was investigated by fine-tuning the NSNV on false tortuous vessels generated using the elastic transformation with $\alpha=64$ and $\sigma=4$.
 These parameters were chosen because they provided the best performance in the previous data augmentation experiment.
-All other parameters were kept the same as those used in the fine-tuning applied to the NSSV (Section \ref{sec:fine-tuning}).
+All other parameters were kept the same as those used in the fine-tuning applied to the NSNV (Section \ref{sec:fine-tuning}).
 The results are depicted in Figure \ref{fig:refinement_behaviour}.
-It can be noticed that there is no noticeable improvement on the values of $IoU_t$ and $R_t$.
+It can be observed that there is no noticeable improvement on the values of $IoU_t$ and $R_t$.
 This result contrasts with the improvement obtained when applying data augmentation for training the network from scratch.